PinkDiamond1/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ### Hello fellow AMB-Net node operators.
 Welcome to this little repository.

+!!!
+This Repo is no longer maintained as I'm no longer part of the Ambrosus community !!!
+Nodetools keep working but there is no guarantee for how long.

 Here on the Repos main page I present a complete setup that may help you monitor and control your ATLAS or APOLLO node(s) through the MacBook TouchBar.

 ### Python Node Tools that make operating a node much easier.